 Men rarely feel comfortable addressing their health in any form, much less seek medical advice.
 The knock-on effect can be pretty big if a problem is completely ignored.
 This is especially true with hair loss.
 The Norwood scale exists to help men understand the different stages of male pattern baldness.
 This makes it easier to manage and cope with changes to hair density.
 Below are the 7 stages of male pattern baldness to help anyone worried about losing their hair.

 It is now that the baldness becomes visible on the scalp.
-Hair in the temple hair now recedes to the point where there is little or no hair there at all.
+Hair in the temple now recedes to the point where there is little or no hair there at all.
 On top of the head, hair becomes thinner and you may start to see bald areas starting to emerge.
-At this point it can become more difficult to cover up areas where hair is no longer present.
+At this point, it can become more difficult to cover up areas where the hair is no longer present.
 Some may use hair thickening fibres to fill in thinning areas so they are less visible.
 Hair fibres can add the appearance of thicker density but are not practical for everyday life as they are not waterproof.

 You will already be aware that you are losing hair and the fourth stage of male pattern baldness will confirm it.
 Larger bald spots will start to appear on the scalp that will create cause for concern.
 The crown area will start thinning out even more which could create a wide bald area around the vertex or crown of the head.
-Alternatively, this may occur towards the front of the head instead.
+Alternatively, this may occur towards the front of the head deepening the M hairline shape.

 Stage five is where the hair loss becomes far more severe.
 The thin band of hair that existed between the crown and hairline is now a lot thinner.
-In many cases this will happen with men when reach the age of 50, but it can also occur at a younger age, depending on genetics.
+In many cases, this will happen with men when reaching the age of 50, but it can also occur at a younger age, depending on genetics.
 This is when you might start to consider treatments such as scalp micropigmentation or a hair transplant.
 Scalp micropigmentation or SMP will help recreate a permanent hairline on the scalp and remove patches and bald spots.
 It can recreate the look of hair follicles so that you look like you have shaved your hair not lost your hair.